Category: Disease Resources

 National Diabetes Awareness Month

 November is National Diabetes Awareness Month.
-In previous blog posts, we have offered tips for prevention and saving costs.
-We have also held special topic webinars on empowering patients to self-manage their diabetes.
-In the United States, nearly 30 million people are diagnosed with diabetes, with another 86 million Americans at risk for type 2 diabetes; that’s nearly one out of every 11 people with diabetes, with 1 out of 4 unaware they have the condition.
-Awareness of the disease can not only prevent future cases for those at risk, but also help raise funds to develop new treatments […]
+In the United States, more than 100 million people are living with diabetes or prediabetes; that’s nearly 1 out of every 11 people with diabetes, with 1 out of 4 unaware they have the condition.
+Awareness of the disease cannot only prevent future cases for those at risk, but also help raise funds to develop new treatments for those living with diabetes.
+There are different types of diabetes.
+Type 1 diabetes presents with the body not making insulin, and those diagnosed must take insulin injections every day.
+Only 5% of those diagnosed with diabetes […]

 About Us